-Ended a 40 year wait for a European winner of the US Open when he claimed his first Major title over the famous links at Pebble Beach in June 2010.
+Starred for Europe once more in The Ryder Cup in 2014, winning three points from three matches at Gleneagles, forming a superb foursomes partnership with Victor Dubuisson before defeating Jordan Spieth in the lead singles match.
+Also enjoyed another strong year individually, defending his title in the Alstom Open de France.
+Was in contention to win the 2013 Race to Dubai at the season-ending DP World Tour Championship, but had to settle for fourth place.
+Became a Major Champion in 2010 when he ended a 40 year wait for a European winner of the U.S. Open, triumphing over the famous links at Pebble Beach in June 2010.
 Joined Jack Nicklaus, Tom Watson, Tom Kite and Tiger Woods as winners of the second oldest Major at the famous Californian venue.
-His historic victory was at the time only the second Major triumph by a player from Northern Ireland, following Fred Daly, who also came from Portrush, winner of The 1947 Open Championship.
-It was the first US Open success by a European since Tony Jacklin in 1970 and he joined the elite company of British golfers to have won the US Open alongside Harry Vardon (1900), Ted Ray (1920), Jim Barnes (1921), Tommy Armour (1927) and Jacklin (1970).
+His historic victory was at the time only the second Major triumph by a player from Northern Ireland, following Fred Daly, who also came from Portrush, winner of the 1947 Open Championship.
+It was the first U.S. Open success by a European since Tony Jacklin in 1970 and he joined the elite company of British golfers to have won the U.S. Open alongside Harry Vardon (1900), Ted Ray (1920), Jim Barnes (1921), Tommy Armour (1927) and Jacklin (1970).
 His victory in California was his second win in consecutive appearances as two weeks earlier he captured the Celtic Manor Wales Open with rounds of 64-63 over the weekend on the Twenty Ten Course, where he three months later held his nerve against Hunter Mahan to seal victory for Europe in The Ryder Cup.
 Was again in the team for the 2012 contest, claiming one point from four as Europe made a remarkable final-day comeback to win.
 Captured the inaugural Ballantine’s Championship in March 2008, sparking a terrific season that yielded a second victory at the Barclays Scottish Open and a Ryder Cup debut at Valhalla Golf Club.
 Won his maiden European Tour title on only his fourth start in the 2002 Scandinavian Masters and confirmed that potential by finishing sixth on the Order of Merit in 2004 after capturing his second Tour victory in the Telecom Italia Open.
 In a stellar amateur career he played a prominent role in Great Britain and Ireland’s retention of the Walker Cup in 2001 and, while studying at the University of Alabama, was ranked Number One Collegiate Golfer in the United States – from 12 starts he won six events with a stroke average of 69.6, beating the previous best returned by Luke Donald and Tiger Woods.
 The middle child of three brothers, he picked up a golf club for the first time aged seven, when his dad, Kenny, would take Graeme and younger brother Gary to the local pitch-and-putt course.
 At the age of ten, the boys were allowed to join Rathmore, the golf club which shares the world-famous links of Royal Portrush and it was there that he honed the skills which led to Major success.
 Awarded an MBE in the 2010 New Year’s Honours List.